polygamma/aurman/README.md

 - `--noedit`: Will not show changes of PKGBUILDs, .install, and other relevant files.
 It assumes users will be okay with the changes.

-- `--always_edit`: Lets users edit the files of packages, even when there are no new changes.
+- `--always_edit`: Lets users edit the files of packages even when there are no new changes.

 - `--show_changes`: Will show changes of PKGBUILDs, .install, and other relevant files without asking.

 - `--devel`: Will fetch current development versions of packages to check if a new version is available.

 - `--deep_search`: Dependency solving will ignore currently fulfilled dependencies of users' systems and try to solve the problem for systems with zero packages installed.
-If aurman is not able to find a solution to install packages, try re-running aurman with this flag.
+If aurman is not able to find a solution when installing packages, try re-running aurman with this flag.
 It could take some time to find a solution.

-- `--pgp_fetch`: Fetches needed PGP keys without asking the user.
+- `--pgp_fetch`: Fetches needed PGP keys without asking users.

 - `--keyserver`: Lets users specify a keyserver to fetch the PGP keys from.

-- `--aur`: Do things only for AUR packages.
+- `--aur`: Act on AUR packages only.

-- `--repo`: Do things only for regular repos.
+- `--repo`: Act on regular repo packages only.

-- `--domain`: Change the base url for AUR requests *(https://aur.archlinux.org is the default)*
+- `--domain`: Change the base URL for AUR requests *(https://aur.archlinux.org is the default)*.

-- `--solution_way`: Print what exactly will be done, order of installing/removing packages
+- `--solution_way`: Print what exactly will be done (order of installing/removing packages).

 - `--holdpkg`: Specify packages that are installed on users' systems that must not be removed.
 Users may specify more than one package separated with spaces.